-As we are starting to prepare for the Asilomar Conference on Signals, Systems, and Computers 2023, we would like to share our current planning efforts.
+Thanks for visiting our webpage, which is currently under construction.
+As we are starting to prepare for the Asilomar Conference on Signals, Systems, and Computers 2024, we would like to share some of our current planning efforts.

 The proceedings of the Asilomar conference are meant to be a written record of the presentations provided at the conference.
 In other words, these proceedings are not a medium for general publication of scientific results; rather, they serve a more specific and narrow purpose which is to summarize the discussions that occurred during the Conference.